Restoring Growth and Prosperity

 Update on Debt Restructuring

-- In March, the Oversight Board asked the U.S. District Court to pause the process of the restructuring of Puerto Rico’s debt until further notice.
-The Plan of Adjustment for the Commonwealth and the Restructuring Support Agreement for PREPA remain on hold.
+- In March 2020, the Oversight Board asked the U.S. District Court to pause the process of the restructuring of Puerto Rico’s debt.
+The Oversight Board has analyzed the effect of COVID-19 on the economy, and in November 2020 authorized the commencement of negotiations with creditors and other parties for an amended Plan of Adjustment for the Commonwealth.